Castles Made of Sand (song): Composition and lyrics

 Writing the Hendrix biography Jimi Hendrix: Electric Gypsy, commentators Harry Shapiro and Caesar Glebbeek summarise "Castles Made of Sand" as "a sharply observed reflection on life's bitter ironies".
 Addressing the lyrics of the song, Shapiro and Glebbeek go on to discuss the significance of sand within the track as a metaphor "for the temporary nature of existence, of time slipping away, how nothing can be taken for granted – love, loyalty, family bonds, [and] friendship".

+The first verse describes a loud argument between an intoxicated man and his wife or girlfriend, while their “neighbors start to gossip and drool” as the man pleads for reconciliation.
+The second verse tells of a “little Indian brave” who dreams of being a warrior, but some time later is killed in his sleep by a surprise attack.
+The third and final verse describes a young woman who is limited to a wheelchair because she is “crippled for life and she couldn’t speak a sound” and plans on ending her life by drowning at the ocean, but miraculously is cured by the sight of a “golden winged ship” on the waters.
+The chorus features variations on the phrase “And so castles made of sand fall in the sea, eventually.”

 It is claimed that "Castles Made of Sand" is one of Hendrix's more obviously biographical songs, said to be written about his uncertain and transitional childhood involving "different homes, different schools, different careers and a mother who was here one minute and gone the next".
 Hendrix's brother, Leon Hendrix, has commented that the lyrics allude to their father's alcoholism, Leon being taken away so suddenly by Child Protective Services without announcement, and the abusive relationship between their parents (or from stories told by their grandmother).

 Writer Tom Maginnis for AllMusic outlines the lyrical delivery of the song:

 Each verse contains separate descriptions of universal disappointments ...
 All is not lost, however, as in the last verse a suicidal girl who is "crippled for life," moving her wheelchair to the shore, is saved by a sort of optimistic epiphany – ...
 The band drops out as Hendrix speaks [the] final lines, his voice and slithering guitar circling and echoing up and away into the heavens.

 Musically, "The track begins with overdubbed backwards guitar creeping in, as Hendrix lays down his signature clean guitar sound", drawing comparison with fellow Axis: Bold as Love track "Little Wing".
 According to Maginnis, "The backwards-recorded guitar ... [creates] a dreamy atmosphere and [lends] the song its distinctive character", with fellow band members Mitch Mitchell and Noel Redding providing a "laid-back groove" with their "mid-tempo drum shuffle" and "concise bass line", respectively.
 Similarly, Chris Jones of the BBC also notes the "signature backwards guitar" in the song.